ambujkumar2006/Quantum-Enhanced-Image-Classification-using-Multi-Circuit-Embeddings/README.md

 Recall computation
 F1-score computation
 Best model checkpointing
-Dataset
+Dataset'''

 For implementation verification, the architecture is trained and validated on CIFAR-10.

 Note: The original paper evaluates QuCNet on remote sensing image datasets.
 This repository focuses on faithfully implementing the proposed architecture and validating its functionality using CIFAR-10.
 The implementation can be adapted to remote sensing datasets such as EuroSAT, UC Merced Land Use, or NWPU-RESISC45.

-Installation
-pip install -r requirements.txt
-Training
-python train.py
-Visualize Training
-python plot_history.py

-Training history includes:
+## Training history includes:

-Loss
+''Loss
 Accuracy
 Precision
 Recall